How to clean your glasses

 Did you know there's a right way to clean your glasses?
 And it's not with your saliva (gross!) or a tissue.

-Whether it's dirty lenses or an outdated prescription, visit a local eye doctor.
-They can show you how to correctly clean your glasses AND make sure your eyes are healthy and your prescription is up to date.
+Whether you have dirty lenses or an outdated prescription, your local eye doctor may be able to help.
+They can show you how to correctly clean your glasses and make sure your eyes are healthy and your prescription is up to date.

 Most dishwashing liquids are very concentrated, so use only a tiny amount.
 Or apply a drop or two to your fingertips before touching the lenses.
-Use only lotion-free brands.
+Use only lotion-free brands and avoid any soap labeled ultra, grease cutting, antibacterial, citrus degreaser, or including moisturizer or essential oils.
+These can damage your lens coatings.

 Failing to remove all traces of soap will cause the lenses to be smeared when you dry them.